Vanilla-OS/handbook/_posts/2022-11-18-first-setup.md

 ### Package Manager

 Choose your preferred package managers.
 These are the ways you will be able to install applications.
-If unsure, leave it on the default \(Flatpak\).
+If unsure, leave it on the default \(Flatpak and AppImage\).
 You can install the required dependencies for each one later if you change your mind.

 ![Package Manager](/assets/uploads/first-setup-package-manager.webp)

 ### Restricted Codecs

-This will install popular patented codecs and fonts, that Vanilla OS cannot ship for copyright reasons. \(**Recommended for most users.**\)
+This will install popular patented codecs and fonts, that Vanilla OS cannot ship for copyright reasons. **Recommended for most users.**

 ![Restricted Codecs](/assets/uploads/first-setup-restricted-codecs.webp)